mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 ---

-Following that, we will introduce the `Measurement` type and incorporate a set of PMUs ``\mathcal{M} \equiv \bar{\mathcal{P}}`` into the graph ``\mathcal{G}``, capture both bus voltage and branch current phasors.
-PMUs are capable of integration into linear PMU state estimation in rectangular coordinates.
+Following that, we will introduce the `Measurement` type and incorporate a set of PMUs ``\mathcal{M} \equiv \bar{\mathcal{P}}`` into the graph ``\mathcal{G}``, capture both bus voltage and branch current phasors. .
+To construct the linear PMU state estimation model, we represent the vector of state variables, as well as phasor measurements, in the rectangular coordinate system.
 This process of adding measurement devices will be carried out in the [State Estimation Model](@ref PMUSEModelTutorials) section.
 Currently, we are only initializing the `Measurement` type at this stage:
 ```@example PMUSETutorial
 device = measurement()
 nothing # hide